From George Clooney:

 p.s.
 White Gold Butchers is very delicious but does not open until 8 a.m., which is at least 60 minutes too late for me.
 I have zero patience at the best of times but when it comes to early morning hunger, it's at approximately negative 10 billion.

-Afterward SarahB and I stopped for a nightcap at a magical restaurant called Thalassa, which at 8:30 on a Monday was light on eaters but generously staffed: she ordered a glass of rosé and I had a Greek lager, and both were refilled by the bartender for free, along with a plate of cheese and fresh, plump, oily olives.
+Afterward SarahB and I stopped for a nightcap at a magical restaurant called Thalassa, which at 8:30 on a Monday was light on eaters but generously staffed: she ordered a glass of rosé and I had a Greek lager, and both were refilled by the bartender for free, along with a plate of cheese and a small dish of fresh, plump, oily olives.
 We had a lovely old time chatting, and when we finally exited we were each handed a bottle of water and a tiny to-go bag filled with cookies.
-It was one of those perfect New York City nights that are worth savoring, and we did!
+It was one of those delightful New York City eves that are worth savoring, and we did!
 We really did.

-Then we hit the streets for a ride home, which you can enjoy right here, for free.
-I apologize in advance for all the laughing.
+Then we hit the streets for a ride home, which you can enjoy right here, also for free.

 I love this photo of Dame Judi Dench giving Jake Gyllenhaal a stern dressing down, aka "a talking to" (also ♥️ the English language, btw).
 And how she's wearing her usual sensible footwear and earthy linens while he goes full-on Johnny Cash at 7:30 in the morning.
 I love them both!
 SarahB and I are seeing her tomorrow @ TimesTalks where she plans to do, apparently, more talking.